AC-Aksan/Cabeiri/README.md

 ## Config Arguments
 - `-T`
-  Used to provide the discord bot token to be used
+  Used to provide the discord bot token to be used.

 - `-O`
   Used to provide the user ID of the owner, alternative to using the `|claim` command.

 - `-H`
   Used to specify the unqualified host name, defaults to `localhost`.

 - `-P`
   Used to specify the port to operate on, defaults to `6280`.

 ## Config Commands
 - `|claim`
   Used to claim ownership of an unclaimed instance of the bot.

 - `|localize`
   Used to set the channel that the bot answers commands in, can be used in any channel and only by the owner.

 - `|ping`
   Used to get a response from the bot to confirm life.

 ## Basic Commands
 - `|register`
   Used to register a new webhook pair, completes in DMs.

 - `|status`
   Used to check the details of an existing webhook pair, completes in DMs.

 - `|initiate`
   Used to fire the initial outgoing webhook and begin listening on the incoming webhook, mentions the initiator on completion, in channel if localized or DMs otherwise.